yancyribbens/rwot8-barcelona/topics-and-advance-readings/did-fee-market-using-micropayments.md

 forms of PII which the issuer uses as identifiers.
 By using a DID in lieu of other PII, the issuer could be limited to only the PII that is relevant to issue the credential and nothing more.
-For example, the issuer may require crypographic proof that has been signed by a government to show citizenship.
+For example, the issuer may require cryptographic proof that has been signed by a government to show citizenship.
 When the issuer issues a credential because of a passing exam for example, they only need to associate the passing marks with a unique DID that has citizenship.
 Other attributes of the earner such as race, age,